crownstone/localization-improvement/README.md

 ```

 If you don't clone it into this repo, you have to update the config to point to the autoweka jar file.

+# T-SNE

+There have been experiments with T-SNE and the code works and makes plots.
+We have found that this is not useable for classification so has not been further integrated.

+Code and examples are in the experiments/plotting folder.